open-education-hub/methodology/description.md

 #### Images

-For the creation of images and diagrams we use [draw.io](httpts://draw.io).
+For the creation of images and diagrams we use [`draw.io`](httpts://draw.io).
 `draw.io` is a free, easy to use tool that offers a variety of useful icons and building blocks.
 Additionally, it is available in the browser, which makes it accessible on the majority of today's devices.
 The resulting images can be exported in different formats, such as PDF, PNG or SVG.
-When storing images, it is important that both the source file (with the extension `drawio` or `svg`) and the immutable output (PDF, PNG, JPG) are stored.
+When storing images, it is important that both the source file (with the extension `.drawio` or `.svg`) and the immutable output (PDF, PNG, JPG) are stored.
 By doing so, the potential users of the content can either use the image as is or modify it according to their needs.
 Note that other tools for the generation of images may be used as long as they are free and provide the source file.